 - 1 teaspoon or more Thai chili sauce, or 1/4 to 1/2 teaspoon chili flakes

-- Now add the rice and pour over the stir-fry sauce.
+Add the rice and pour over the stir-fry sauce.
 Using a scooping motion (scooping up from the bottom of the wok), stir-fry the rice together with the other ingredients.
-The wok should be hot and dry at this stage -- medium-high heat.
+The wok should be hot and dry at this stage.
+Use medium-high heat.
 Continue stir-frying in this way until the rice is hot and of a consistent color (5 to 7 minutes).
 Remove from heat.

-- Sprinkle more fresh basil over before serving.
-If desired, serve with Thai chili sauce on the side (for a homemade version, see Thai Chili Sauce Recipe).
+Sprinkle more fresh basil over before serving.
+If desired, serve with Thai chili sauce on the side.